codemajin/InverseCompton-on-CMB/README.md

  4\pi}\int_{\Omega}{dN_1 \over dt_1 d{\varepsilon_1}}d\Omega
 $$

-## Jones approxomation vs. Thomson approxomation
+## Jones approximation vs. Thomson approximation

 By comparing the Jones approximation and the Thomson approximation, the following can be clearly seen: